 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-Day 1 Pine-dappled hills, olive groves, lively seaside resorts and friendly villages Greetings of merhaba! (hello!) fill the air as you pedal the countryside outside Bodrum Splash in the Aegean Sea, then get to know your fellow travelers over a spread of Turkish specialties.
+Day 1 Pine-dappled hills, olive groves, lively seaside resorts and friendly villages Greetings of merhaba! (hello!) fill the air as you pedal the countryside outside Bodrum Splash in the Aegean Sea and get to know your fellow travelers over a spread of Turkish specialties.

 Days 2-3 The ruins of Knidos, once a jewel of Greek civilization Ferry across the Aegean, then spin along the beautiful coast and mountainous spine of the rugged Datça Peninsula A delicious lunch of grilled fish awaits your two-wheeled arrival in Datça You and your gang are welcomed like family at a restaurant overlooking the marina.

-Day 4 Experience the magical, colorful crossroads of East and West In Turgutköy village, witness the intricacies of carpet weaving Get your sea legs as we cruise to secluded Ekincik Bay for our first evening under the stars.
+Day 4 Experience the magical, colorful crossroads of East and West In Turgutköy village, witness the intricacies of carpet weaving Refreshments await as you take to the water aboard a traditional wooden gulet Get your sea legs during a cruise to secluded Ekincik Bay for our first evening under the stars.

 - Experience the crossroads of East and West